MauricioSalazare/multi-copula/README.md

 ## Example:

-Run the load base case as:
+Run a basic example as:

 ```python
 from multicopula import EllipticalCopula